casey-mott/flask-ui-ml-model-eval/README.md

 # Using the Application

-The applications accepts cleaned CSV uploads of any data sets for training and testing.
+The application accepts cleaned and labeled CSV uploads of any data sets for training and testing.
 The data that is uploaded must first be pre-processed.

 Alternatively, there is dummy data stored in the application's memory, which is sourced from Kaggle.
 It is a dataset using HR analytics to classify employees likely to leave a company.
+Full dataset can be found here: https://www.kaggle.com/jacksonchou/hr-data-for-analytics

 The user has the choice to select a single model to see overall performance or can compare all of the models to find the best performing classifier.